-The Clark County Republican Party is a big-tent party, run by its elected Precinct Committee Officers (the "Central Committee").
-There are 246 precincts in Clark County and as of this writing approximately 200 of them have Precinct Committee Officers ("PCOs") who are elected by their neighbors in their own neighborhoods.
+The Clark County Republican Party is a big-tent party, comprised of elected and appointed Precinct Committee Officers (the “Central Committee”).
+There are 350 precincts in Clark County and as of this writing approximately 260 of them have Precinct Committee Officers (“PCOs”).
+PCOs are elected by their neighbors in their own neighborhoods every two years.

 There are some very important things to know about this process to avoid misunderstanding what our list of “Core Principles” is and what it is not.

 It is NOT a complete list — it is an ongoing and evolving process.
 The absence of an important matter does not mean it already has been or will not yet be considered.
 This is a slow and deliberative, long term process to identify the unifying principles held among people with diverse ideas on many subjects.
 It is NOT a platform.
 They are proposed by PCOs, or by future county convention delegates — a 100% grassroots endeavor, NEVER enacted by committee.
 They are intentionally very difficult to pass.